Samsung October 2021 security update is rolling out now to these Galaxy devices

 Galaxy S Series

 The Galaxy S21 series was the first to pick up the October 2021 update, with Samsung releasing it first in Germany, India, and the Philippines.
 The update should be available for all three Galaxy S21 variations.
 Meanwhile, a couple of days later, Samsung also launched the update in South Korea for the Galaxy S20 series.
-A few days later, around October 4, Samsung had released the update on the Galaxy S20 FE 5G in portions of Europe.
+A few days later, around October 4, Samsung had released the update on the Galaxy S20 FE 5G in portions of Europe and, around October 7, the patch expanded to Australia, Malaysia, and the Philippines.

 - Galaxy S21 — G991BXXU3AUIE (Released first in Germany)